Skimboards are board-riding vehicles specifically and technically designed for a particular form of skimming.

 With regard to wave skimming, there is another consideration.
 Bigger, faster, more powerful waves will give you lots of speed.
 Smaller, weaker waves won't.

 So here is where the above advice differs a little.

 If you want to go faster in small, weak waves, go for a slightly bigger board, or you'll never even get to it.

-Naturally, if you're in a spot where you can hit a big powerful wave, go for a slightly smaller board that maneuvers better because you already got the speed.
+Naturally, if you're in a spot where you can hit a big, powerful wave, go for a slightly smaller board that maneuvers better because you already have the speed.